apache/royale-docs/create-an-application/application-tutorial/build.md

 This simple example will look fine if we just set the width and height of the DataGrid and the width of the MultilineLabel, so we will add them directly.
 You can read the section on Styles to see other ways of setting styles on the View.

-The final code should look like this:
+The final code should look like this: (you can download it from [here](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer/src/main/royale/GitHubCommitLogViewer.mxml))

 ```XML
 <js:Application xmlns:fx="http://ns.adobe.com/mxml/2009"